A Guide to Collard Greens

 Where can I find collard greens?

-They can typically be found year-round in the produce section of most medium to large scale grocery stores.
+Collard Greens are in the produce section of most medium to large scale grocery stores.

 What time of year are collard greens most nutritious?